Media Based Biography of Lena Zavaroni

 Tommy Scott And The Summer Of 1973

-I was looking for a girl singer at the time.
+Phil SolomonI was looking for a girl singer at the time.
 Tommy rang me up and said he’d found a sensational little girl up in Scotland, so we flew up to Glasgow and took a ferryboat to the Isle of Bute.
 On the boat, Tommy suddenly turned to me and said, ‘Oh, incidentally, the girl’s only nine!’
 I could have killed him.
 He knew I’d dealt with kids in the past and had vowed never to work with them again because they are too much trouble.
 Anyway, Tommy kept insisting that this child was different, but I was in a dark mood by the time we got to Rothesay.
-We picked this little girl up and went to a deserted dance hall called “The Pavilion” to see her act.
-Her uncle and father accompanied her and suddenly I heard this incredible voice singing the theme from “The Godfather.”
-It took only eight bars, and I knew this was a fantastic talent.

 From this moment, under the management of Dorothy Solomon, Phil Solomon’s partner, Lena enjoyed outstanding success.

-One Life Two Paths
+One Life, Two Paths

-SHE set out on the path to fame as a healthy, happy 10-year-old with a voice to die for and everything to live for.
+The Free Library, 15 February 2000SHE set out on the path to fame as a healthy, happy 10-year-old with a voice to die for and everything to live for.

 But by the time the world had woken up to Scottish singer Lena Zavaroni's talent, her agent had put her on a diet.